Visiting Stari Most | The Beautiful Old Bridge in Mostar

 Want To a see More Of Bosnia And Herzegovina?

 After visiting Mostar, visit Sarajevo, to see the country’s capital and learn more about Bosnia and Herzegovina’s history.
-Another fascinating place, although also sad, and where opposing sides still live side by side.
+This is another fascinating place, with a rich history, diverse cultures, and a charming old town.